 DMARC is a public standard (RFC 7489) which literally millions of domain owners have taken advantage of to improve authentication for their domains’ email traffic.
 In many cases, these same domain owners have taken steps in DMARC to publish policy restrictions against fraudulent use of their domains.
 These efforts provide tremendous benefits to any environment receiving email purporting to be from that domain; a viable history of email authentication and, even better, a published enforcement policy allows a receiver to much more reliably separate legitimate email traffic from fraudulent.

 The work that domain owners put into setting up and correcting email authentication standards (SPF, DKIM, DMARC) being applied to their email traffic is hugely reliant upon DMARC feedback from receiver environments.
 Known vagaries aside, the feedback from the likes of Google, Yahoo, all of the Cisco ESA environments, Rackspace, Comcast, Mail.ru and others is invaluable in these efforts.
 The more that receivers participate, the better that email becomes for everyone.
 However, there are some that take advantage of these authentication standards and provide authentication services for their own environments without contributing to the ecosystem.

-The largest examples of this uncooperative behaviour are Microsoft Office 365, Proofpoint, MIMECast and Symantec.cloud.
+The largest examples of this uncooperative behavior are Proofpoint, MIMECast and Symantec.cloud.
 Each of those environments provide DMARC authentication services for messages sent inbound to their environments, but then do not send DMARC reports to domain owners.
 Without DMARC reports pertaining to DMARC authentication purporting to be enforced at those environments, a domain owner cannot even be certain that they are performing verification or enforcement actions correctly.

 If you are a customer of any of these services, please contact them to ask that they provide DMARC reports for domains which request them.